LiyaoTang/My-Notes/Networks/Networks.md

     - Minimal service level agreement $\Rightarrow$ no guarantee but best effort

-      (reliability provided only where it needed)
+      (reliability provided only where needed)

 - Router